 However, transporting CBD products across the U.S. border is still prohibited by U.S. federal regulations—and now, two Canadian citizens have been banned for life from entering the U.S., after attempting to enter the U.S. with CBD oil.

 Canadian news network CTV News Vancouver reported the story and spoke to Washington State-based attorney Len Saunders, who represents both of the banned Canadians.

-One client named in reports, Brett Heuchert, is a Canadian citizen that arrived at Sea-Tac Airport from Japan.
+One client is a Canadian citizen who arrived at Sea-Tac Airport from Japan.
 In his case, when picked for a random search by border officials, two bottles of CBD were found in his luggage.
-Heuchert said officials alerted him that they believed the oil may contain THC.
+The traveler said officials alerted him that they believed the oil may contain THC.
 When tested, one bottle showed results for levels higher than the acceptable level of 0.3 percent.

-“Don’t necessarily trust the labeling on the product you’re buying,” Heuchert told CTV News.
+“Don’t necessarily trust the labeling on the product you’re buying,” the Canadian traveler told CTV News.

 According to Saunders, the agents asked if she was carrying “leafy substances.”
 She stated she was not, but in a secondary search, officials found CBD oil in her belongings.

-Both Heuchert and the female student were fined $500, CBD products were confiscated, and each were issued lifetime bans from entering the U.S.
+Both Canadians were fined $500, their CBD products were confiscated, and each was issued a lifetime ban from entering the U.S.